For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Are available to work full-time and are taking measures to find a job

-• Don't have a disability or illness which stops you from working (other benefits, including the other types of JSA, are available if you have such an illness or disability)
+• Don't have a disability or illness which stops you from working (other benefits are available if you have an illness or disability)

 • Have worked and paid Class 1 National Insurance in the last two to three years.